 Next I applied a black oil wash and then applied a flat coat which allowed the decals to blend in with the paint.

-With encouragement from Ray Mehlberger, I applied more weathering than I normally do.
+I applied more weathering than I normally do.
 In this case, I used Mig Pigments European Dust on the model.
 I applied a heavy coat to the sides of the hull and then used turpentine to fix the dust.
 I then applied dust overall using a brush, concentrating mostly on the lower hull and on the top as well.
 Unfortunately, much of this fine weathering doesn't show up due to my photographic skills.
 Someday I'll learn how to take better pictures.
 The tracks were given a wash of Gun Metal and the road wheels were touched up with German Gray.

 I highly recommend this kit for anyone interested in WWII armor.
 If you've never built link and length tracks before, this is a good kit to start on.
 There are no ejector pin marks on the track except for the pieces that wrap around the idler and drive sprocket and this cannot be seen once assembled.
 The tracks assemble easily, and you have enough spares if you need them.